 Nice to meet you and thanks for stopping by!

-Pick up back issues and box sets in the Craft Leftovers Shop.
+Pick up Box sets, back issues and current issues in the Craft Leftovers Shop.

 Some other random facts about Kristin M Roach: